zrg-team/NoLLMChat/README.md

 - **Vite**: Fast and modern build tool for web projects.
 - **React**: A popular JavaScript library for building user interfaces.
+- **PgLite**: A lightweight PostgreSQL client for Node.js and browsers.
 - **Voy Vector Database**: A WASM vector similarity search engine written in Rust
 - **WebLLM**: Run large language models in the browser without server dependencies.
 - **Langchain**: LangChain is a framework for developing applications powered by large language models (LLMs)